 Not many people pay attention to fiber when trying to reduce excess abdominal fat.
 But fiber can help with bloating and keeping your weight down.

-Fiber can help reduce bloating.
+Fiber may also help reduce bloating.
 And it can keep you feeling full, so you’re less tempted to keep eating throughout the day.
 When you eat less, you’re less likely to gain weight (and belly fat)!

 3. Count Your Calories